ooni/ooni.org/content/install/lepidopter.md

 If your laptop does not have an SD card slot, then ensure you have an SD card reader.

-# Downloading the verifying the Lepidopter Raspberry Pi image
+# Downloading and verifying the Lepidopter Raspberry Pi image

 ## Download the Lepidopter image